zzxwill/odps/intl.en-US/User Guide/Security/Quick Start/Add users and grant permissions.md

-# Add users and grant permissions {#concept_oxp_xrz_vdb .concept}
+# Use case: Add users and grant permissions {#concept_oxp_xrz_vdb .concept}

+Description:

-In the following scenario, Jack is the project administrator of a project called prj1.
-A new team member named Alice, who already has the Alibaba Cloud account  alice@aliyun.com\), applies to join the prj1project.
+Jack is the project administrator of a project prj1.
+A new team member named Alice, who already has an Alibaba Cloud account as alice@aliyun.com, applies to join the prj1project.
 Alice requests the following permissions: view table lists, submit jobs, and create tables.

-The following procedure is performed by Jack, the project administrator:
+Solution:

+As a project administrator, Jack performs the following procedure to add Alice as the user and grant her permissions to view table lists, submit jobs, and create tables:

 ```
     use prj1;